 Look out for others

-Keep an eye on isolated, elderly, ill or very young people and make sure they are able to keep cool by:
+Keep an eye on elderly neighbours, friends and relatives as well as young children.
+Make sure they are able to keep cool by:

 - ensuring that babies, children or elderly people are not left alone in stationary vehicles.